matomo-org/developer-documentation/docs/3.x/generated/Hooks.md

 - string `$pluginName` The name of the plugin the API method belongs to.

 - string `$methodName` The name of the API method that will be called.

+- array `$parametersRequest` The query parameters for this request.

 ## ArchiveProcessor